-Hispanic Access Foundation is headquartered in Washington, D.C., and our staff is based in communities across the nation.
-We have developed extensive, trust-based community networks across the country in order to develop Latino leaders and bring underrepresented voices to the table.
+Hispanic Access Foundation is headquartered in Washington, D.C., and our staff is based in communities throughout the U.S. We have developed extensive, trust-based community networks across the country in order to develop Latino leaders and bring underrepresented voices to the table.
 We hope to be a resource for you moving forward.